Combatting the Fear of Failure

 In 2014 he returned to coaching by joining the Uppsala 86ers staff in the European American Professional Football League and consulted with the Swedish Sports federation.

-Scott lives with his wife of 38 years in Port Townsend, WA.
-They have three children and three grand children.
+Scott lives with his wife of 43 years in Port Townsend, WA.
+They have three children and four (soon to be 5) grandchildren.

 Earn Credit Hours through the University of the Pacific